Carocim/carocim.github.io/_posts/2025-11-29-retro-things-and-modding-them.md

 ## <span style="color: white;">Getting Older</span>

 Like all gamers, we simply grew up and didn’t have time.
 I went to university and life got busy.
-I stopped playing video games… not until the pandemic.
+I stopped playing video games… not until the COVID hit and I was stuck at home going through multiple episodes of anxiety and depression.

-I came across a PS Vita community on Reddit and was shocked they were still grinding games on remaining online servers during that time.
+Long after, I came across a PS Vita community on Reddit and was shocked they were still grinding games on remaining online servers during that time.

-I was lucky to get my hands on one, and oh boy — **the customization**.
+I was lucky to get my hands on one.
+It was shocking, **the customization**.
 The endless possibilities.
-I couldn’t believe that a decade-old retro handheld would ignite such a community and bring me nostalgia.
+I couldn’t believe that a decade-old retro handheld would ignite such a community and bring me nostalgia while also being able to comfort me through a very rough time.

 ---

 ## <span style="color: white;">Gaming Experience</span>

 If you mostly play triple-A titles on the highest specs, you probably won’t appreciate it a hundred percent.
 But it was great.
 No lag, responsive.
-At one point the homebrew community even ported GTA titles on the Vita — including **Vice City** — at the same time Nintendo released their “definitive edition” trilogy on the Switch.
+At one point the homebrew community even ported GTA titles on the Vita including **San Andreas**, at the same time Nintendo released their “definitive edition” trilogy on the Switch.
 And it was still a hundred times better on the Vita.
 I remember making a video about it, it's linked below.

 [![My PSP/Vita gameplay](https://img.youtube.com/vi/xIDP6UuF460/hqdefault.jpg)](https://www.youtube.com/watch?v=xIDP6UuF460)